-The IFRS reinsurance recoverables equal the part of gross technical provisions ceded to reinsurers and amount to 36.3 mio EUR (2018: 23.8).
+The IFRS reinsurance recoverables equal the part of gross technical provisions ceded to reinsurers and amount to 83.2 mio EUR (2021: 69.8) - the reinsurance recoverables from claims provisions are net of expected recoveries.

-The SII reinsurance recoverables amount to 30.0 mio EUR (2018: 18.0) and are valued as the difference between the best estimate technical provisions gross of reinsurance and net of reinsurance, adjusted for expected losses due to counterparty default risk.
+The SII reinsurance recoverables amount to 61.2 mio EUR (2021: 47.7) and are valued as the difference between the best estimate technical provisions gross of reinsurance and net of reinsurance, adjusted for expected losses due to counterparty default risk.